-Catherine Roche talked to the commission about her late husband, Michael Burge, who spent two years in aged care after he had a stroke aged 56.
+Catherine Roche talked to the royal commission about her late husband, Michael Burge, who spent two years in aged care after he had a stroke aged 56.

 She described the difficulties she had navigating the space between the aged care system and the disability system.

 After the stroke, Michael spent time in a hospital rehab unit where Roche faced a “constant battle” to keep him there.
 The hospital put “enormous pressure” on her to move Michael to other accommodation, telling her that three months is the usual time allowed.

 Michael would stay in rehab for nine months before Roche was forced to move him to aged care for lack of any other options.

 Roche said that she reached out to “15 to 20” other rehab centres and approached community care to find alternatives for Michael, but felt that “when they heard that Michael had moved into the aged care, they quietly put his file away and basically said, ‘We don’t have to worry about him now.
 He’s in aged care’.”

 After an initial period where Michael’s health improved, Roche said that the aged care environment began to take a toll on the young man.
 Most residents were older than Michael, and half of them had dementia, Roche said, so he struggled to find any common ground.

 “Over time, what it meant was Michael became more and more isolated … He would just remain in his room day in, day out,” she said.